cybertec-postgresql/patroni-windows-packaging/doc/setup.md

     nosync: false
 ```

-:rotating_light: Under Windows one should double backslash path delimiter when used in patroni configuration, since it used as an escape character.
+Under Windows one should double backslash path delimiter when used in patroni configuration, since it used as an escape character.
 To resolve the ambiguity we highly recommend to replace all backslashes with slashes in a folder names, e.g.
 `data_dir: C:/PES/pgsql/pgcluster_data`

 If you're running different Patroni clusters on top of the same etcd cluster, make sure to set a different `scope` (often reffered to as cluster name) for the different Patroni clusters.